9 April, 2019

 At a time when family lawyers are more aware than ever of the wider emotional impact of divorce on a family, having to advise a client that they had to point the finger at their spouse before they could divorce was not in keeping with how lawyers wish to practice family law.
 Many family lawyers are members of Resolution, an organisation of family lawyers committed to non-confrontational divorce, separation and other family problems.
 Having to advise many clients that their only option to divorce ‘now’ was to rely upon a confrontational fact does not sit comfortably for them.

 Research shows that hostility and conflict between parents directly affects their children, often at a time when they’re learning about how relationships work with family and friends.
-The effects of aat an acrimonious divorce on children's emotional well-being often lasts well into that child’s adulthood.
+The damage that an acrimonious divorce can have on a child’s emotional wellbeing often lasts well into that child’s adulthood.
 Starting a divorce from an adversarial position increases the likelihood of a lengthy and hostile process.

 Has anything in particular led to the change in the current position for divorce proceedings?